MosCraciun666/GDPR/SteadiPaceTerms.md

 The User must read this document carefully.

-Although the entire contractual relationship relating to these Products is entered into solely by the Owner and Users, Users acknowledge and agree that, where this Application has been provided to them via the Apple App Store, Apple may enforce these Terms as a third-party beneficiary.
+Although the entire contractual relationship relating to these Products is entered into solely by the Owner and Users, Users acknowledge and agree that, where this Application has been provided to them via the Apple App Store or Google Play Store, Apple or Google may enforce these Terms as a third-party beneficiary.

 This Application is provided by: